Wavefront Reconstruction for Fractional Lateral Shear Measurements using Weighted Integer Shear Averages: Introduction

+The methods developed to address the wavefront reconstruction problem in lateral shearing interferometry, it can be broadly classified into modal and zonal approaches.
+The latter is further classified into two groups: approaches based on the least-squares method in the spatial domain, and approaches based on the Fourier transform (FT).
 In modal methods, the unknown wavefront $\phi(x)$ is expanded using orthogonal basis functions, typically Zernike polynomials~\cite{Rimmer:75, Harbers:96, Okuda:00, Dai:13, Mochi:15, Ling:15, Shi:23, Luo:25}.
 These methods are robust against measurement noise but tend to smooth out high-frequency or localized wavefront variations.

-In the zonal methods with least-squares method in the spatial domain~\cite{Southwell:80, Zou:00, Dai:12, Dai:16, Zhai:16}, the reconstruction problem is formulated as a system of equations where the variables to be solved are wavefronts at the measured pixels.
-Solving the equations requires a large computational cost because the number of variables is large.
+In the zonal methods with the least-squares method in the spatial domain~\cite{Southwell:80, Zou:00, Dai:12, Dai:16, Zhai:16}, the reconstruction problem is formulated as a system of equations where the variables to be solved are wavefronts at the measured pixels.
+Solving the equations requires a high computational cost because the number of variables is large.
 Moreover, these methods suffer from rank-deficient problems.
-They can be solved by using multi-shear methods which employ two or more measurements of phase difference with different shear amounts.

-In contrast, the zonal methods based on FT~\cite{Hudgin:77, Freischlad:86}, have no need to solve simultaneous equations, since it only requires a Fourier transform, multiplication by a factor, and an inverse Fourier transform; such as $\phi(x)=\FTinv{\FT{\fM(x;s)}/(e^{iks}-1)}$ where $\FT{}$ means FT operator with the basis function $e^{-ikx}$.
+They can be solved by using multi-shear methods, which employ two or more measurements of phase difference with different shear amounts.
+In contrast, the zonal methods based on FT~\cite{Hudgin:77, Freischlad:86} do not{no} need to solve simultaneous equations, since they only require a FT, multiplication by a factor, and an inverse FT, such as $\phi(x)=\FTinv{\FT{\fM(x;s)}/(e^{iks}-1)}$ where $\FT{}$ means FT operator with the basis function $e^{-ikx}$.